stat545ubc-2023/mda-ishanainformatics/mini_data_analysis.md

 ### Plot the distribution data

-We can illustrate the average frequency of the different types of Acer trees with a boxplot, while also specifying how many counts belong to each of the four major streets with an overlaid jitter plot.
+We can illustrate the average frequency of the different types of Acer trees, while also specifying how many counts belong to each of the four major streets with an overlaid jitter plot.
+**PLEASE NOTE** although this code technically uses geom_boxplot to generate the graph for average count, the graph is meant to be read as a barplot/column chart.
+Perhaps by the way I set up my new variable, I am unable to use the geom_bar or geom_col function as it only tallys the total count of trees whereas geom_boxplot is able to show the average count I calculated.
+**The main thing** for this part of the analysis is that I created a new variable to address Exercise 2.

 ``` r
 # since the legend was made based on colour aesthetic in geom_jitter, match with scale_colour_discrete to change the legend title